ziedtuihri/myRepo/README.md

 According to spring-boot <a href="https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-build-systems.html" target="_blank">doc</a> :<br>
 The spring-boot-starter is the Core starter and provides functionalities including auto-configuration support, logging and YAML.It defines spring-boot-dependencies as the parent pom .<br>

+* Convention over Configuration <br>

+Luckily the Java community is really clever.
+They came up with a great idea to solve the XML hell problem.
+It was called Convention over Configuration.<br>

+That was a big step forward.
+Even today, I'm fond of the idea.
+Define a small set of rules - typically naming conventions - and write a framework based on this rule set.<br> Doing so allows you to drop most of your glue code.
+Pardon me - to drop most of your glue configuration.
+That's exactly the dreaded XML file.<br>